vuestorefront/shopware-pwa/docs/landing/getting-started/local-environment.md

 2. **Easy debugging**

-   Having Showpare 6 instance locally gives you a direct access to the logs, files and other env specific settings that cannot be accessed from the admin panel.
+   Having Shopware 6 instance locally gives you a direct access to the logs, files and other env specific settings that cannot be accessed from the admin panel.

 3. **Shared instance is not affected**